Davison KK, Birch LL. Child and parent characteristics as predictors of change in girls’ body mass index. Int J Obes 2001; 25: 1,834-1,842.

 - Data checked for outliers prior to analysis

-- Predictors of girls' change in body mass index: Hierarchical regression - order of entry of predictor variables was established to reflect the developmental process leading to accelerated changes in children's BMI and the development of overweight.
+- Predictors of girls' change in BMI: Hierarchical regression - order of entry of predictor variables was established to reflect the developmental process leading to accelerated changes in children's BMI and the development of overweight.

 - Predictor variables were entered in the following order: